ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/running_simulation.rst

 Recommended: From script inline metadata
 ----------------------------------------

-As discussed in the `Defining Your Simulation`_ section, we recommend to use `Python inline metadata`_ in your input files to document and fix the version of PIConGPU you are running.
+As discussed in the :ref:`Defining Your Simulation <python_package/foundations/defining_simulation:Defining Your Simulation>` section, we recommend to use `PEP 723 inline script metadata <https://peps.python.org/pep-0723/>`__ in your input files to document and fix the version of PIConGPU you are running.
 In this case, you can use::